Tomato prostate shows recent research on how many tumours are preventable.

 creatures get on with their work of bringing you honey for the table,

-and health for your prostate; and lightly filtered honey (to include the
+and health for your prostate; and lightly filtered, raw honey (to include the

-There is strong research proving that a diet high in red meat, especially overcooked BBQ meat, and processed meats, dramatically increases the rate of prostate cancer.
+There is strong research proving that a diet high in red meat, especially overcooked BBQ steak and sausage, and particularly that which is processed, dramatically increases the rate of prostate tumours.

 Think rather of more fish and fowl, and legumes like green beans and hummus for your protein.